adrienTchounkeu/bmat-report-isrcs/README.rst

 To run my solution, you must have ``python`` and ``pip`` installed in your system.

-Clone the project from GitHub
+Download the project from GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To clone my code, you run the command below in the CLI